EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 Is any charging equipment included with the F-150 Lightning?

 The extended range F-150 includes Ford’s own Charge Station Pro with the purchase of the truck.
 The standard range truck includes Ford’s Mobile Power Cord, which is capable of 32 Amp Level 2 charging.
-We recommend owners keep the Mobile Power Cord in their trucks for on road mobile use and install a 40-50 Amp home charging station for day to day use.
+We recommend owners keep the Mobile Power Cord in their trucks for on-road mobile use and install a 40-50 Amp home charging station for day-to-day use.

 Where is the charging port located on the F-150 Lightning?